Azure/osdu-developer/docs/src/feature_flags.md

 !!! warning "CLI Deployment Only"
-    Feature flags are implemented as named environment variables which correspond to ARM template parameter objects.
+    Feature flags are implemented as named environment variables which correspond to ARM template parameter objects and are set prior to provisioning.

-!!! tip "Setting Feature Flags"
-    Set feature flags prior to provisioning.
+=== "Command"

     ```bash
     azd env set <FLAG> <VALUE>
     ```